DataONEorg/Education/_lessons/lessons/06_protect/index.md

 # Learning Objectives

 After completing this lesson, the participant will be able to:
+.full-width[
-- Define the differences between backups and archiving data
+* Define the differences between backups and archiving data
-- Identify significant issues related to data backups
+* Identify significant issues related to data backups
-- Identify why backup plans are important and how they can fit into larger backup procedures
+* Identify why backup plans are important and how they can fit into larger backup procedures
-- Discuss what data preservation covers
+* Discuss what data preservation covers
-- List several recommended practices
+* List several recommended practices]

 ???
 By the end of this presentation, you will be able to define the differences between data backups and archives, characterize issues that you might encounter during data backups, and lastly we’ll discuss recommended practices as related to backup plans.